Table of Contents

-Within the wider context of the physiology of the blood, the science of hemostaseology focuses specifically on the processes of blood clotting, the inhibition of the coagulation pathway and the dissolution of existing blood clots.
-Research topics in this area include the following three aspects:
+Within the wider context of the physiology of blood, the science of hemostaseology focuses specifically on blood clotting events, inhibition of the coagulation pathway, and dissolution of existing blood clots.
+Research topics in this area include:

-- The complete process of clotting with all participating coagulating factors which mutually regulate each other to trigger a coagulation cascade.
+- The complete clotting process with all the participating coagulating factors, which mutually regulate each other to trigger a coagulation cascade

 - The role of platelets (thrombocytes) in hemostasis (clotting)

-In summary: Hemostaseology is about the complex interactions between blood vessels, coagulation factors and blood cells.
-The co-founder of this discipline, Rudolf Marx, described this scientific field in 1953 as the “slowing down and stopping” of the blood.
+Summary: Hemostaseology deals with the complex interactions between blood vessels, coagulation factors, and blood cells.
+Rudolf Marx, who co-founded this discipline, defined hemostaseology as the ‘slowing down and stopping’ of the blood.

-The process of coagulation is divided into the following three phases: Constriction of the vessels, primary hemostasis and secondary hemostasis.
-A detailed description of the mechanism of the coagulation cascade can be found in the article: The Biochemistry of Blood.
+The process of coagulation is divided into the following three phases: vasoconstriction, primary hemostasis, and secondary hemostasis.
+A detailed description of the mechanism of the coagulation cascade can be found in the article: The biochemistry of blood.

 Definition of Bleeding Disorders

-Bleeding and blood coagulation disorders are more commonly known as “hemophilia”.
-They result in a pathologically changed bleeding time, i.e. an extended period of time until coagulation occurs, which depending on the severity of the case can either be managed by therapy or might require medication for treatment.
-Blood coagulation disorders can be hereditary or can stem from other causes.
+Bleeding and blood coagulation disorders are more commonly known as ‘hemophilia’.
+They alter the bleeding type pathologically, i.e., an extended period of time until coagulation occurs, which depends on the severity of the case and is managed therapeutically via medications.
+Blood coagulation disorders can be hereditary or result from other causes.

 Hemophilia Types A and B

-The condition can be distinguished by the lack of a protein, a coagulation factor, which in certain physiological conditions promotes the coagulation of the blood and therefore instigates wound healing following an injury.
+The condition can be distinguished by the lack of a protein, a coagulation factor, which under specific physiological conditions, promotes blood coagulation and thus facilitates wound healing following an injury.

 Epidemiology of Hemophilia Types A and B

-There are two distinct forms of hemophilia, type A and type B. According to the World Federation of Hemophilia, 1 in 10,000 patients are affected by type A whereas only 1 in 50,000 patients suffer from type B. It is estimated that 400,000 people have hemophilia worldwide which indicates that this disease is one of the rarer hereditary diseases.
+There are two distinct forms of hemophilia, type A and type B. According to the World Federation of Hemophilia, type A affects one person in every 10,000, whereas type B affects only 1 in 50,000 patients.
+It is estimated that 400,000 people are diagnosed with hemophilia worldwide, which indicates that this disease is a rare hereditary disease.

-Hemophilia A, where coagulation factor VIII is missing, accounts for 80% of cases, and in the remaining 20% of hemophilia B cases, coagulation factor IX is the missing factor.
-The signal cascade of intrinsic coagulation is therefore not fully functional, meaning the formation of a fibrin framework and the subsequent clotting is not possible.
-This significantly increases the bleed times and wound healing is impaired.
+Hemophilia A, where coagulation factor VIII is missing, accounts for 80% of cases.
+In the remaining 20% of hemophilia B cases, the coagulation factor IX is the missing factor.
+The signal cascade of intrinsic coagulation is, therefore, not fully functional, suggesting that the formation of a fibrin framework and subsequent clotting is not possible.
+This phenomenon significantly increases bleeding times and impairs wound healing.

-Symptomatically, hemophilia is indicated by spontaneous bleeding in the joints and muscles without prior injury, which can lead to serious complications and damage such as arthropathy for example.
+Symptomatically, hemophilia is characterized by spontaneous bleeding in the joints and muscles in the absence of prior injury, which can lead to serious complications and damage such as arthropathy, for example.

-As a prophylactic treatment, patients are injected intravenously with a high-tech recombinant coagulation factor VIII.
+As a prophylactic treatment, patients are injected intravenously with recombinant coagulation factor VIII.

-The manufacture of the protein which is created from 2,200 amino acids is a challenge for clinical chemists as the protein in the serum does not have a long shelf life.
-At present, the coagulation factor is synthesized as a powder and is only combined with the serum and injected when it is required.
+The manufacture of the protein comprising 2,200 amino acids, is a synthetic challenge for clinical chemists, due to the short shelf life of the protein in the serum.
+Currently, the coagulation factor is synthesized as a powder and is only combined with the serum and injected as needed.

-Substitution therapy does not run completely without complication however.
-First of all, 30% of all treated patients develop an antagonist antibody against the synthetic factor VIII protein.
-Secondly, the protein has a short half-life within the body and is therefore metabolized relatively quickly.
+However, substitution therapy is not completely without complications.
+First, 30% of all treated patients develop an antibody against the synthetic factor VIII protein.
+Second, the protein has a short half-life within the body and is, therefore, metabolized relatively quickly.

-Research is being carried out in order to improve the therapy and reduce the necessary amount of injections required by patients with particularly severe cases of hemophilia.
-The latest results of this research show that an extended half-life can be achieved through PEGylation of the factor VIII protein.
-In this process, the molecule Polyethylene glycol (PEG) is covalently attached to the factor VIII protein.
-This increases the overall size of the molecule and therefore needs longer to be filtered and removed by the kidneys (Renal Clearance).
+Research is ongoing to advance the therapy and reduce the need for injections required by patients with particularly severe cases of hemophilia.
+The latest research results show that the half-life can be extended via PEGylation of factor VIII protein by covalently attaching the molecule polyethylene glycol (PEG) to factor VIII protein.
+The covalent modification increases the overall size of the molecule and obviates the need for filtration and excretion by the kidneys (Renal Clearance).

-Furthermore, there is the possibility of gene therapy in which factor VIII producing gene is introduced via a virus to the liver where the factor is then synthesized.
-The virus is a non-pathogenic viral vector which is used as a gene transporter.
+Further, gene therapy can be used to introduce factor VIII-producing gene via a virus into the liver, where the factor is then synthesized.
+The virus is a non-pathogenic viral vector, which is used as a gene transporter.

-A further therapy is targeted at the inhibition of fibrinolysis, in other words the mechanism which dissolves the blood clots and is designed to physiologically counteract thrombosis in the body.
-In this case anti-fibrinolytics are prescribed in order to inhibit the fibrinolysis activating plasminogen and also plasmin.
-Thanks to these new research findings, it’s possible as a patient with hemophilia to enjoy an active, untroubled and almost unimpaired life.
+Further therapy is targeted at the inhibition of fibrinolysis, i.e. the mechanism underlying the dissolution of blood clots is designed to physiologically counteract thrombosis in the body.
+In this case, antifibrinolytics are prescribed in order to inhibit the fibrinolysis-activating plasminogen and also plasmin.
+These findings suggest the possibility of a patient with hemophilia leading active, risk-free, and almost unimpaired life.

 Von Willebrand Disease

-Von Willebrand Disease is named after the Finnish doctor Erik von Willebrand.
-He examined a family who lived on the Aaland Islands in the Baltic Sea and who suffered from severe bleeding.
-He jokingly referred to the island as “nosebleed” island.
+Von Willebrand Disease is named after the Finnish doctor, Erik von Willebrand.
+He examined a family that lived on the Aaland Islands in the Baltic Sea, manifesting severe bleeding episodes.
+He jokingly referred to the island as ‘nosebleed’ island.

-The result of his examination led him to document a new clinical picture which could be clearly differentiated from hemophilia.
-Initially called “pseudohemophila”, the clinical picture became more commonly known as “von Willebrand Disease”.
+The result of his examination led him to document a new clinical picture, which clearly distinguished the entity from hemophilia.
+Initially designated as ‘pseudohemophilia’, the clinical condition was more commonly known as ‘von Willebrand Disease’.

 - Von Willebrand factor (VWF) fits through a normal aortic valve and remains in a folded, high molecular weight form.

-- VWF passes through a stenotic aortic valve and unravels due to the high load on it.
+- VWF passes through a stenotic aortic valve and unravels under the high load.

-- The coiled up VWF is uninfluenced by the catabolic enzyme ADAMTS-13 and passes into the circulatory system through the aorta.
+- The coiled VWF is unaffected by the catabolic enzyme ADAMTS-13 and enters the circulatory system through the aorta.

-- The unraveled active VWF is split into two parts by ADAMTS-13 and rendered inactive.
+- The unraveled active VWF is split into 2 components by ADAMTS-13 and is rendered inactive.

-- In small, damaged arterioles under a lot of strain, the VWF unravels and becomes active.
-It binds to the collagen on the other side of the damaged wall of the arteriole.
-Platelets bind to the VWF and release a cytokine signal which activates other clotting factors, leading to the binding of more thrombocytes and the creation of a clot; the bleeding stops.
+- In small, damaged arterioles under increased strain, the VWF unravels and becomes active.
+It binds to the collagen on the contralateral damaged wall of the arteriole.
+Platelets bind to VWF and release a cytokine signal, which activates other clotting factors, leading to the binding of additional thrombocytes resulting in clot formation and bleeding cessation.

-- The split, inactive VWF cannot bind to the collagen and due to the high blood flow, the platelets also cannot bind (We require VWF for this to occur).
+- The split, inactive VWF cannot bind the collagen, and the high blood flow prevents platelet binding.

 Etiology of von Willebrand Disease

-The underlying cause of the disease lies in an insufficiency of a factor which is involved in primary hemostasis and which is called “von Willebrand Factor” (VWF) after the doctor.
-This factor is responsible for the interlinking of the thrombocytes with the sub-endothelial tissue of the ruptured, damaged blood vessel.
-Furthermore, VWF paired with factor-VIII work as a complex of the intrinsic clotting system and protects it from proteolytic degradation.
+The underlying etiology of the disease relates to the insufficiency of a von Willebrand Factor (VWF) that is involved in primary hemostasis.
+VWF is responsible for the association of thrombocytes with the sub-endothelial tissue of the ruptured, damaged blood vessel.
+Furthermore, the proteolytic degradation of VWF is prevented by pairing with factor VIII, which acts as a complex in the intrinsic clotting system.

 VWF is synthesized in the endothelial cells of the blood vessels.
-The disease is hereditary in the same way as hemophilia A and B are.
-The genes can be inherited both in an autosomal dominant and autosomal recessive manner.
+Von Willebrand disease is hereditary similar to hemophilia A and B. The genes are inherited both in an autosomal dominant and recessive manner.

 Diagnosis of von Willebrand Disease

-In order to diagnose von Willebrand Disease, tests are conducted on the activated Partial Thromboplastin Time (aPTT) as well as for the normal bleeding time taken until the first signs of coagulation and clotting.
+Tests to diagnose von Willebrand Disease are based on activated Partial Thromboplastin Time (aPTT) as well as the normal bleeding time required for the first signs of coagulation.